zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 By giving users the ability to define their own components, Feact can now create dynamic DOM nodes that can change depending on the value of the props.
 There's a lot going on in this upgrade to Feact, but if you trace through it, it's not too bad.
 You can see where we call `componentInstance.render()`, to get our hands on an element that we can then pass into FeactDOMComponent.

 ### An improvement for composite components
 Currently our composite components must return elements that represent primitive DOM nodes, we can't return other composite component elements.
 Let's fix that.
-We want to be able to do this:
+We want to be able to do this

 ```javascript
 const MyMessage = Feact.createClass({